The Mondaloy File

 Why did KCNSC run a counterintelligence-style search of Steven Garcia's work computers within days of his disappearance, and then say nothing publicly for eight months?

-This is not an HR response.
-It is a response to potential data exfiltration by a cleared individual.
+That is not how an HR office responds to a missing employee.
+It is how counterintelligence responds to potential data exfiltration by a cleared individual.
 KCNSC and DOE declined to comment.

 06